-It is not uncommon for a person fighting alcoholism to have what is known as a dual diagnosis, or the coexistence of another mental health diagnosis along with alcoholism.
-The individual drugs of choice, mental health conditions and treatment needs will also vary greatly.
-Turnbridge is a recognized treatment provider for young people struggling with mental health disorders, substance use disorders and dual diagnosis.
-At that time, there was already a growing consensus on the importance of integrating treatments for both mental illness and addiction, as reflected in the fundamental work of Robert E.
+It is not uncommon for a person struggling with alcoholism to have a dual diagnosis, or the coexistence of another mental health diagnosis alongside their addiction.
+At Turnbridge, we are a recognized treatment provider for young people dealing with mental health disorders, substance use disorders, and dual diagnosis.
+Robert E. was one of the first to recognize the importance of integrating treatments for both mental illness and addiction.

-Cutting-edge instructional design provides professionals with all the materials needed for successful integration of these evidence-based practices.
-Dual diagnosis is quite common among young men, as more than 42.7 percent of people with a year-long addictive disorder also experienced a one-year old mental disorder.
-Some mental health providers argue that they cannot verify a client's diagnosis of mental illness if the client has an active substance abuse problem and will not consider them a suitable candidate for mental health treatment until the substance abuse problem is under control.
-Integrating substance use disorder treatment with psychiatric treatment is considered more favorable than treating these disorders in a parallel or sequential manner, but the evidence base is not conclusive.
+Cutting-edge instructional design provides professionals with all the materials needed for successful integration of evidence-based practices.
+Research shows that dual diagnosis is quite common among young men, with more than 42.7 percent of people with a year-long addictive disorder also experiencing a one-year old mental disorder.
+Unfortunately, many mental health providers are hesitant to verify a client's diagnosis of mental illness if they have an active substance abuse problem.
+This is why integrating substance use disorder treatment with psychiatric treatment is considered more favorable than treating these disorders in a parallel or sequential manner.